Neoikiru/ubiquitous-octo-assistant/README.md

 ## Adding custom commands

-First of all, all custom commands are exe files that were compiled by AutoHotKey.
+First of all, all custom commands are exe files that were compiled by `AutoHotKey`.

 Create ahk script, compile it to exe and place in folder scripts.
 *  ```cmd